 First line of RED CLOCKS in Poets & Writers: "Page One: Where New & Noteworthy Books Begin."

 "35 Most Anticipated Fiction Books of 2018" (Bustle).

 "She Was Warned," an excerpt from RED CLOCKS, is in the new issue of Tin House.

 Profile by Wendy Smith in Publishers Weekly.

-New interview with Keaton Gaughan on the University of Portland blog.
+Interview w/ Keaton Gaughan on the U of Portland blog.